mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 * 1st Listen: Very good
 * 2nd Listen: Very good

-Hearing rock influences is so common - this is the first where I hear electronic.
-The influence of Aphex Twin can certainly be heard on this album.
+Hearing rock influences is so common, but this is the first where I heard electronic.
+Aphex Twin is all over this (in the best way)!
 Thom Yorke's voice bends between instruments.
 Every track evokes emotion.
 10/11 - Mark Mevorah, New York Times

 ## 2/18 Back To Black - Amy Winehouse
 * 1st Listen: Pretty good